 The island is well-known to geologists throughout the UK and those interested in plant life will find an almost unbelievable range of species, some of which are recognizable from as far as the Caribbean, New Zealand and China.
 Historically the island is rich in sites and information.
 Brodick Castle, for example, houses some of the most interesting artefacts in Scotland and its gardens are simply breath-taking.
 Arran needs little introduction to golf enthusiasts – the seven courses are spectacular.

 Many shops and craft businesses have been long established on Arran and you’ll recognise some products and brand names which have originated from here.
-New operations, too, have set up in recent years and this gives more encouragement for regular visitors to return.
+New operations, too, have set up in recent years (check out Instagram) and this gives more encouragement for regular visitors to return.
 Eating Out at one of many gourmet restaurants, bistros, inns or hotels ends a perfect day.